Professor Sue Jowett PhD, MSc, BSc

 Musculoskeletal disease

-Sue leads the health economics portfolio of research conducted in collaboration with the Primary Care Centre Versus Arthritis at Keele University on a wide variety of musculoskeletal disorders.
-Core areas of research concern stratified care, osteoarthritis (OA) and inflammatory conditions.
-Whilst this work traditionally focussed on trial based economic evaluation, Sue has ensured that more recent work also includes a decision model-based evaluation to explore longer-term cost-effectiveness.
-Two NIHR Programme Grants are ongoing, concerning the use of prognostic and diagnostic information for targeting treatment in shoulder pain and a pharmacist-led primary care intervention for opioid-treated persistent non-cancer pain.
-Three NIHR-funded trials HTA are also in progress on knee-braces for knee OA, an allopurinol-based treat-to-target protocol for recurrent gout and a vocational advice service for return to work.
+Whilst the work with Keele has traditionally focussed on trial based economic evaluation, Sue has ensured that more recent work also includes a decision model-based evaluation to explore longer-term cost-effectiveness.
+Two NIHR Programme Grants containing trial and model-based economic evaluations are ongoing, concerning the use of prognostic and diagnostic information for targeting treatment in shoulder pain (PANDA-S) and a pharmacist-led primary care intervention for opioid-treated persistent non-cancer pain (PROMPPT).
+Three NIHR-funded trials HTA are also in progress on knee-braces for knee OA (PROP-OA), an allopurinol-based treat-to-target protocol for recurrent gout (T2T) and a vocational advice service for return to work (WAVE).

-So far, three Keele-funded PhDs (with co-supervision from Sue) have been completed successfully on optimal care for OA, absenteeism and presenteeism in back pain patients and the use of decision modelling in the assessment of cost-effectiveness of stratified care in musculoskeletal disease.
+Three Keele-funded PhDs (with co-supervision from Sue) have been completed successfully on optimal care for OA, absenteeism and presenteeism in back pain patients and the use of decision modelling in the assessment of cost-effectiveness of stratified care in musculoskeletal disease.

 Respiratory disease

-Sue leads the health economics research on the expanding programme of respiratory disease work, primarily concerning chronic obstructive pulmonary disease (COPD), led by colleagues within the Institute.
+Sue leads the health economics research on the programme of respiratory disease work, primarily concerning chronic obstructive pulmonary disease (COPD), led by colleagues within the Institute.

-Air pollution
+Air pollution and Net-Zero

 Other activities